facebookarchive/hack-langspec/spec/19-exception-handling.md

 ordinary expected behavior.
 (Examples include dealing with situations in which a critical resource is needed, but is unavailable, and detecting an out-of-range value for some computation.)
 As such, exceptions require special handling.
-This clause describes how exceptions can be created and handled.
+This chapter describes how exceptions can be created and handled.

 Whenever some exceptional condition is detected at runtime, an exception